How do I form a corporation in Oregon?

 The board of directors has the power to authorize shares.
 All public companies must register with the U.S. Securities and Exchange Commission (SEC) when issuing stock.
 Corporations will need to file quarterly and annually to the SEC.
 You’ll also want to familiarize yourself with Oregon’s securities laws via the Oregon Division of Financial Regulation.

-Step 8: Apply for Necessary Business Permits or Licenses
+Step 8: Apply for necessary business permits or licenses

 In addition, you’ll want to check if you need to apply for any federal licenses or permits.
 Note that fees depend on the licenses or permits needed.
 Not every business will require a federal permit or license.
-However, many do, so it is wise to ensure that your corporation is compliant with federal regulations.
+However, many do, so it’s wise to ensure that your corporation is compliant with federal regulations.

 We suggest doing a diligent search for any permits or licenses required at the local, state, and federal levels.
+This step is especially important for professional corporations; the shareholders, employees, and directors who administer the company’s services all need to be licensed in the company’s profession.

-Step 9: File for an EIN and Review Tax Requirements
+Step 9: File for an EIN and review tax requirements

 To pay federal taxes, hire employees, open a business bank account, and apply for federal business licenses or permits, you will need an Employer Identification Number (EIN).
-Applying for an EIN is simple and can be completed online for free on the IRS website.
+Applying for an EIN can be completed online for free on the IRS website.
 You can also apply for an EIN by fax or mail; however, these methods will take longer.

 In addition to federal tax laws, your corporation will be subject to Oregon’s state taxes.
 If you expect to owe tax of $500 or more to the state, you must make quarterly tax estimates.
 These estimates are due on April 15, June 15, Sept.
 15, and Dec.
 15. Note that corporate filing requirements can vary based on the type of corporation and more.

-Oregon has a new Corporate Activity Tax (CAT), which is based on the total amount a business realizes from transactions and activity in the state.
+Oregon has a Corporate Activity Tax (CAT), which is based on the total amount a business realizes from transactions and activity in the state.
 This tax applies to C and S corporations, but not nonprofits.

-All Oregon corporations must submit an annual report or renewal.
+All Oregon corporations must submit an Oregon annual report or renewal.
 You will need to submit your renewal on the anniversary of your original filing.
 The Secretary of State will send a notice 45 days before the due date.

-The filing fee is $100.
+The filing fee is $100 (as of this writing).

 How much does it cost to start a corporation in Oregon?